wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-devops-engineer-berkeley-tustydm4zt.md

 position: DevOps Engineer
 description: >-
   Are you a problem solver with a passion for infrastructure at scale?
-Our client, a titan in the e-commerce domain located in the vibrant city of Berkeley, CA, is seeking a seasoned DevOps Engineer to join their diverse team.
+Our client, a titan in the ecommerce domain located in the vibrant city of Berkeley, CA, is seeking a seasoned DevOps Engineer to join their diverse team.
 This is your chance to work in the dynamic tech hub of the East Bay, surrounded by neighboring cities like Oakland, Emeryville, and Albany.
-If you thrive in high-pressure situations, enjoy dealing with the challenges that come with high-traffic periods, and want to make a ta...
+If you thrive in highpressure situations, enjoy dealing with the challenges that come with hightraffic periods, and want to make a ta...
 location: 'Berkeley, CA'
 team: Software
 datePosted: '2024-12-26T16:53:45.206Z'